Riddhiman-M/About-Me/README.md

 Hi there !

 I'm Riddhiman Moulick, an undergraduate student of the Electrical Engineering department at Indian Institute of Technology, Kharagpur.
-As an inquisitive learner, I'm currently exploring the fields of Algorithm Implementation, Microelectronics and Signal Processing.
+Being an inquisitive learner, I'm currently exploring the fields of Algorithm Implementation, Microelectronics and Signal Processing.